wwarthen/RomWBW/ReadMe.txt

 you can easily pick whichever operating system you want to boot without changing media.

-By design, RomWBW isolates all of the hardware specific fucntions in the ROM chip itself.
+By design, RomWBW isolates all of the hardware specific functions in the ROM chip itself.
 The ROM provides a hardware abstraction layer such that all of the operating systems and applications on a disk will run on any RomWBW-based system.
 To put it simply, you can take a disk (or CF/SD Card) and move it between systems transparently.

-A tool is provided that allows you to access a FAT-12/16/32 filesystem.
+A tool is provided that allows you to access a FAT-12/16/32 file system.
-The FAT filesystem may coreside on the same disk media as RomWBW slices or on stand-alone media.
+The FAT file system may be coresident on the same disk media as RomWBW slices or on stand-alone media.
 This makes exchanging files with modern OSes such as Windows, MacOS, and Linux very easy.

 Acquiring RomWBW